rrwick/Bacsort/README.md

 When you run Bacsort, you will produce a `species_definitions` file (see [step 5](#step-5-curate-tree)) that contains corrections for your genera of interest.
 If you would like to share these fixes with the world, please share them via an [issue](https://github.com/rrwick/Bacsort/issues) or [pull request](https://github.com/rrwick/Bacsort/pulls), and I'll incorporate them into the `species_definitions` file that is bundled with Bacsort.

 This invitation is especially extended to anyone who considers themselves an expert in a particular taxon.
-If you understand a particular group of bacteria better than anyone else, you should be the person who helps to define the species!
+If you understand a group of bacteria better than anyone else, then you should be the person who helps to define the species!

 Users are also welcome to modify/enhance the Bacsort code.
 If you do, please submit an [issue](https://github.com/rrwick/Bacsort/issues) or [pull request](https://github.com/rrwick/Bacsort/pulls).